SocialTensor/SocialTensorSubnet/README.md

 --subtensor.network <network> \
 --axon.port <your_public_port> \
---proxy.port <other_public_port> # Optional, pass only if you want allow queries through your validator and get paid --use_wandb # optional, log images and texts result as a dataset to WandB
+--proxy.port <other_public_port> # Optional, pass only if you want allow queries through your validator and get paid --use_wandb # Optional, log images and texts result as a dataset to WandB
 ```